emacs-mirror/emacs/mps/manual/source/topic/security.rst

 events for later analysis and debugging.
-When using the default :term:`plinth`, the behaviour of the telemetry system is under the control of the environment variable :envvar:`MPS_TELEMETRY_CONTROL`, and the telemetry stream is written to the file named by the environment variable :envvar:`MPS_TELEMETRY_FILENAME`.
+When using the default :term:`plinth`, the behaviour of the telemetry system is under the control of the environment variable :envvar:`MPS_TELEMETRY_CONTROL`, and the :term:`telemetry stream` is written to the file named by the environment variable :envvar:`MPS_TELEMETRY_FILENAME`.

 This means that an attacker who can set arbitrary environment